Q-Minh/nihu/dox/installation.md

 In order to use the Matlab interface and compile mex files the following prerequisites are needed.

 - [Matlab] must be installed.
 Matlab versions 7.x and 8.x are supported by NiHu.
-- As a part of your Matlab installetion you should also have the mex header files required to build C / C++ programs callable from Matlab.
+- As a part of your Matlab installation you should also have the mex header files required to build C / C++ programs callable from Matlab.

 The installation process {#install_process}
 ========================